ckan/ckan/doc/maintaining/cli.rst

-notify            Send out modification notifications. plugin-info       Provide info on installed plugins. profile           Code speed profiler search-index      Creates a search index for all datasets seed              Create test data in the database. server            Start Development server.
+notify            Send out modification notifications. plugin-info       Provide info on installed plugins. profile           Code speed profiler scss              Compile all root scss documents into their CSS counterparts search-index      Creates a search index for all datasets seed              Create test data in the database. server            Start Development server.